-Fill it out and email it to firstname.lastname@example.org on the same day as the online application is submitted.
+Fill these out and email them to email@example.com on the same day.
 The subject line of the email should be: "Balkwill: name of event."

 - Online completed applications (form and budget) will be reviewed.

-- Applicants will be notified of the outcome of their application within two weeks of the deadline.
+- Applicants will be notified of the outcome of their application within two weeks.